 Our most popular ship ever was the Expanse-style tail sitter, the Sleipnir.

-In 2025 we are venturing back to the Aesir Mercurius Shipyards of the Second Kalmar Union on Mercury to bring three brand new vessels to your tabletop and two complete overhauls.
+In 2025 we are venturing back to the Aesir Mercurius Shipyards of the Second Kalmar Union on Mercury to bring threefour brand new vessels to your tabletop and two complete overhauls.

 From bottom left running clockwise - Valkyria, Fenrir, Ratatosk, Nidhogg and Sleipnir Refit

-Introducing the Valkyria Shuttle, the Ratatosk Light Corvette, and the Nidhogg Torpedo Destroyer.
+Introducing the Valkyria Shuttle, the Haena RCS Tanker, the Ratatosk Light Corvette, and the Nidhogg Torpedo Destroyer.
 And returning with a complete refit and overhaul is the Sleipnir Refit and the Fenrir, an official Sleipnir variant.

 Keep our lore, seamlessly dropping it into your game, or use our ships as surrogates for other vessels in your favourite futuristic roleplaying or tabletop skirmish game.